-Last year we went on our first trip to Camp Bestival and we had the most AMAZING time.
+For the past two years we’ve gone to Camp Bestival and we had the most AMAZING time.
 Camp Bestival is a massive family-orientated festival that lets parents party alongside their kids.
 We all danced to headliners like FatboySlim, watched circus performances, ate wonderful food, did crafts together, went on rides and wandered about having an all-around brilliant time.

-We hadn’t taken the kids (aged 4 and 6) camping before, so we weren’t entirely sure what to pack.
+We hadn’t taken the kids (aged 4 and 6) camping before our first trip, so we weren’t entirely sure what to pack.
 One thing’s for certain, deciding what to pack when you’re taking kids is a world away from packing for a festival with only adults.
 I remember heading to Glastonbury with my now husband and all we took was a tent, two sleeping bags, a change of clothes, toothbrushes and loads of booze.
 With no pillows, air mattresses or blankets, we were cold and very uncomfortable.

 This time, we knew we had to pack a lot more to make sure that the kids were happy and that we all slept well.
 It’s a bit of a hike from the car park at Camp Bestival to the campsite.
 However, once you’re set up you don’t have to do it again for a few days, so I say take everything that you might need!